 Some of the links in this post are from our sponsors.
 We’re letting you know because it’s what Honest Abe would do.
 After all, he is on our favorite coin.

 Editor’s note: This post was originally published in 2016 and updated by The Penny Hoarder staff in 2018.

 I’m a notorious email saver.

 I rarely delete anything — especially not receipts.

 Turns out that was a smart policy.
 In the past few months, I’ve earned $22 in refunds.
 And all I did was shop online like I normally do.

 Paribus Review: How to Get Money Back for Online Purchases

-My new secret weapons is called Paribus — a free tool that gets you money back for your online purchases.
+My new secret weapon is called Paribus — a free tool that gets you money back for your online purchases.